apinf/platform/CONTRIBUTING.md

 * Join the [Apinf Community portal](https://community.apinf.io) - ask and answer questions, share ideas, etc.
 * Hang out in the [Apinf IRC chatroom](https://webchat.freenode.net/?channels=apinf) ([#Apinf](irc://irc.freenode.net/apinf) on Freenode)

-# Contributing
-Use the following guidelines when contributing to this project.

 # Submitting issues
 There are a couple of common issue types in our tracker: